plone/documentation/docs/backend/indexing.md

 #### Extending indexed data

 Sometimes you need to extend the SearchableText with additional data which is not stored in a field.
-It's possible to register a named adapter which provides additional data:
+It is possible to register a named adapter which provides additional data:

 ```python
 from plone.app.dexterity import textindexer